Norman Teague

 Norman Teague (born 1968) is an American social practice artist, designer, furniture maker, and educator.
 Teague co-founded the Chicago-based design studio, blkHaUs Studios, and in 2019 went on to form his own Norman Teague Design Studios.
 In addition to his studio practices Teague currently resides as a professor in the school of industrial design at University of Illinois Chicago.

 Early life and education

 Teague grew up on the South Side of Chicago in Bronzeville, and he is African American.

 Originally interested in pursuing a career in architecture, Teague attended Harold Washington College.
-He went to further his studies at Colombia College Chicago, but after exposure to wood shop and smaller scale design he pivoted his focus to industrial Design.
-Teague received an BA degree in product design from Colombia College Chicago in 2014.
+He went to further his studies at Columbia College Chicago, but after exposure to wood shop and smaller scale design he pivoted his focus to industrial Design.
+Teague received an BA degree in product design from Columbia College Chicago in 2014.
 He then went on to pursue a master's degree in designed objects from The School of the Art Institute of Chicago, which he received in 2016.